Giangy25/UrbanTransport/README.md

       npm install

- 7. Install the TypeScript Transpiler npm install -g typescript
+ 7. **Install the TypeScript Transpiler**

+      npm install -g typescript

+ 9. **Compile TypeScript code**:
- 8. Compile TypeScript code: you need to compile the TypeScript code into JavaScript before running it.
-To compile use: npm tsc
+     You need to compile the TypeScript code into JavaScript before running it.
+To compile use:

+        npm tsc

+ 11. **Run the Project**:
+     Using the command:

- 9. Run the Project: using the command: node app.js
+        node app.js